Pediatric inpatient unit

 The health team members will keep you updated on your child's condition throughout your stay.
 Patient confidentiality rules do not allow us to share information about other patients.
 The care and well-being of your child is of utmost importance, and we want to make it the best experience possible.

-Because of Children's Miracle Network, we have an outpatient center, where children receive special treatments without having to travel to out-of-town facilities.
+Because of Children's Miracle Network, we have an outpatient clinic, where children receive special treatments without having to travel to out-of-town facilities.
 We provide individual treatment as needed for children, including weekly treatments for some, as well as chemotherapy treatment administered by our chemo-trained nurses.

 Here at Shannon, we are all about children.
 We have a playroom with toys, games, books, puzzles and a foosball table for your child to enjoy when his or her condition improves.
 An outside courtyard with a unique fountain is available for fresh air during your stay.
-We also offer wireless PS3 stations in each room loaded with kid-friendly movies and games kids can play right from their beds.
+We also offer wireless PS3 stations loaded with kid-friendly movies and games kids can play right from their beds.